How to Choose a CMMC Consultant

 - Lack of technical experience in cybersecurity compliance regulations

-- Not enough resources to fund fully functional IT department
+- Not enough resources to fund a fully functional IT department

 - Team members serving in dual-hatted roles to meet contract demands